Crio-Bytes/IBD-2022-Master-Repository/AWS_Automation_using_Terraform/README.md

  To perform the activity:
  >Copy the file from `Src/Activity-5/automate.ipynb` and paste it to the location where your terraform file is present

-- Execute the file by using the command **ctrl + enter**
+- Execute the file by pressing **ctrl + enter** or **run** button in the jupyter notebook

-As soon as the file gets executed you will see that your WebCam  get opened your face gets recognized as shown below
+As soon as the file gets executed you will see that your WebCam  gets opened your face gets recognized as shown below

 ![face recognized](./Images/Activity-5/face_recognized.jpeg)